© Bank of America Corporation. All rights reserved.

 Q: I just opened a 529 account for my daughter.
 How can I use it?

-Here’s an example of where you might run into problems if you try to test the limits of what "qualified higher education expenses" means: Using 529 funds to pay for a music degree at an accredited institution for your daughter would be fine, but if you use them to pay for private piano lessons, you’ll have to pay income tax on the earnings portion of the money you withdrew, as well as a 10% additional federal tax.
+Here’s an example of where you might run into problems if you try to test the limits of what "qualified education expenses" means: Using 529 account funds in an account with your daughter as the designated beneficiary, you could pay for tuition at an accredited institution for your daughter to get a music degree.
+But if you use those funds to pay for private piano lessons, you’ll have to pay income tax as well as a 10% additional federal tax on the earnings portion of the money you withdraw.
 You will never pay income tax or the additional federal tax on the principal portion of your withdrawal, regardless of what it is used for.

-The rules are fairly flexible when it comes to how many students can benefit from your 529 account.
-Suppose you set aside $200,000 in an account for your daughter and you spend only half of the money.
-You could transfer the rest to an account for your son or even a niece or nephew.
-If there’s something left over, it can stay in the account indefinitely—and be ready, decades later, to help pay the cost of a grandchild’s education.
+The rules are fairly flexible when it comes to how many students can benefit from a single 529 account.
+Suppose you set aside $200,000 in an account with your daughter as the designated beneficiary, and you spend only half of the money.
+You could transfer the rest to a 529 account for certain other members of your family, including your son or even a niece or nephew.
+If there’s something left over, it may be able to stay in the account indefinitely—and, decades later, be rolled over to help pay the cost of a grandchild’s education.
 Or it could even be used to fund your own or your spouse’s continuing education.

 Bank of America Merrill Lynch is a marketing name for the Retirement Services business of Bank of America Corporation ("BofA Corp.").
 Banking activities may be performed by wholly owned banking affiliates of BofA Corp., including Bank of America, N.A., member FDIC.
 Brokerage services may be performed by wholly owned brokerage affiliates of BofA Corp., including Merrill Lynch, Pierce, Fenner & Smith Incorporated, a registered broker-dealer and member SIPC.